 Library skills are taught in all classes and the children enjoy making full use of our well stocked library in the foyer of the school.

 We believe it is important that children learn to write independently from an early stage.
 In the early years the teaching of phonics, spelling and handwriting complement this process and help to build up speed and accuracy.

-We use the Read Write Inc programme to teach phonics and spelling throughout the school and all children take part in the daily 'phonics' lesson working at 'stage' not 'age'.
+We use the Read Write Inc programme to teach phonics and spelling throughout the school and all children take part in the daily 'phonics' lesson.
 As the children progress through the school there is greater emphasis on composition, vocabulary, grammar and punctuation.

 Through our Creative Curriculum the children are encouraged to write in a variety of styles for a variety of audiences.

 We have an extensive range of resources including software for our interactive whiteboards which further enhance the teaching of writing throughout the school.
 The school follows the Nelson handwriting programmes, teaching cursive style handwriting.